-This green masala fish fry is a classic Goan dish made with freshly caught fish, marinated in a green masala paste made with coriander, green chilies, ginger, garlic, spices, and tangy tamarind or lemon juice.
-It's coated with rava (semolina) and then pan-fried to perfection until golden and crisp.
-Serve it as an appetizer or side dish with rice and curry.
-Learn to make this flavorful goan fish fry with step by step photos and a video.
+This green masala fish fry is a classic Goan dish made with fresh fish, marinated in a green masala paste made with coriander, green chilies, ginger, garlic, spices, and tamarind or lemon juice.
+The fish is coated with rava (semolina) and pan-fried until golden and crisp.
+Serve as an appetizer or side dish with rice and curry.
+Learn to make this flavorful green fish fry with step-by-step photos and a video.

 4Mackerel fish (Any fresh fish like Pomfret, Kingfish or Salmon can be used)